artis-v/MNXB11-project/README.md

 * Each year, what was the longest streak of days within the _**range**_?
 * Each year, what was the longest streak of days within a range of the same _**amplitude**_?

-We create a fit and determine the mean and standard deviation for each of these three results.
+We create a cubic polynomial fit and determine the mean and standard deviation for each of these three results.

 # Building the project